marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 signed with the Wallet's private key.
 This attestation confirms that the Wallet Instance is genuine and has been verified by the Wallet Provider.

 The Issuer verifies this attestation before allowing the Wallet to participate in the issuance process, ensuring that the Wallet adheres to specific security standards.
-Afterward, all cryptographic keys generated and used in the process come from this attested Wallet Instance, and the Wallet's identity (client ID) is included in the relevant tokens, ensuring continuity and trust in the Credential storage process.
+Afterward, all cryptographic keys generated and used in the process come from this attested Wallet Instance.

 .. note::
   There is currently an open issue on this aspect (https://github.com/openid/OpenID4VCI/issues/355) in the OpenID4VCI spec.